-Admission checklists for Practical Nursing Certificate Program can be found on the Practical Nursing Program webpage.
-All applications must be completed, signed by both the student and academic advisor, and submitted to STLCC-LPN@stlcc.edu.
+Admission checklists for both options of the Nursing Degree Program can be found on the Nursing webpage at www.stlcc.edu/nursing.
+All applications must be completed, signed by both the student and academic advisor, and submitted to stlcc-nursing@stlcc.edu.
 Incomplete applications will not be considered.

-Practical Nursing Curriculum (per Current College Catalog)
+Nursing Curriculum (per Current College Catalog)

 The courses listed in the Program of Study are required to complete the nursing degree program curriculum.
-All courses required for the Licensed Practical Nursing certificate must be completed with a grade of "C" or higher.
+All courses required for the associate degree in nursing (ADN) must be completed with a grade of "C" or higher.